 Individual pocketed coil mattresses improve on the design of the classic spring mattress.
-The inside uses hundreds of tempered steel coils encased in individual pockets to create a greater surface area that responds better to body weight than a standard spring mattress.
+The inside uses hundreds of tempered steel coils encased in individual pockets of foam to create a great surface area that responds better to body weight than a standard spring mattress.
 A foam topper rests on these springs, giving the bed both comfort and responsiveness.

 |Hybrid Mattresses||8-12 years|

 As the name suggests, hybrid mattresses are halfway between a spring mattress and a memory foam mattress.
-They have the stability and support of pocketed coil springs with the comfort quality of memory foam, but sleep cooler than an all foam because of increased airflow.
+They have the stability and support of springs without sacrificing on quality thanks to a smooth foam top, typically of memory foam.

-Solid latex mattresses have been around since the 1930’s.
+Solid latex mattresses are relatively newer to the market.
 These mattresses tend to have the most longevity and are very resilient.
 Pure latex mattresses are one of the most natural options on the market as well.
 These days, many mattress makers produce mattresses that are a blend of synthetic and natural latex.
 This may help bring the cost down, but it has also lowered the life expectancy.

 That said, a good latex mattress can last at least a decade with good care and cleaning.

 There are a number of things that may mean it’s time to change out your old mattress.
-These can vary from person to person, Do any of these sound familiar:
+These can vary from person to person, but see if any of these sound familiar: